Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Talo shook his head solemnly, though he seemed pleased.
 "No."

 He stepped around the table and picked up the ancient Mother’s skull to contemplate it.
 "Encroaching death has its way of adjusting your priorities.
 Not so long ago, I would have chipped away for a scrap of knowledge from you, or some assurance.
-Now...I have learned to trust.
+Now...
+I have learned to trust.
 Gao will have to do without me from now on.
-It’s...liberating, really."
+It’s... liberating, really."

 "You will be missed," Genshi offered.
 "You’re held in high esteem by my Clan."

 Talo’s ears flattened slightly at the compliment, just for a moment as though he’d been patted on the head.
 It was an almost cublike gesture of genuine pleasure.
 "And I hold your Clan in high esteem.
 Especially its Champion.
 Leaving the future to young males of your caliber makes this all a little easier.
-I’m...scared, but I’m not afraid.
+I’m... scared, but I’m not afraid.
 I know that even if our species is doomed, we’ll claw out a few eyes on the way.
 The galaxy will *remember* Gao, one way or another."

 He put the skull down again and shook himself.
 "The past must trust the future.
 Don’t forget that on the day when it’s your turn to move into the past, young Genshi.
 You *will* have to, eventually.
 It’s worth planning well ahead."